USDA-ARS-GBRU/ml-training-site/_tutorials/metagenomics.md

 ```
 Time to run: 1 minute

-With the contigs the match rate was much higher.
-Wave assembled most of this data.
+With the contigs the match-rate was much higher.
+95% of our reads map back to the assembly which is a very high number. in a well assembled complex metagenome we might expect 50-70% of reads to map.

 ```
 Pairing data:   	pct reads	num reads 	pct bases	   num bases